Sage-Bionetworks/Agora/README.md

 ## Continuous Deployment

-We have setup Travis to deploy Agora to our [AWS infrastructure](https://github.com/Sage-Bionetworks/Agora-infra).
+We have set up Travis to deploy Agora to our [AWS infrastructure](https://github.com/Sage-Bionetworks/Agora-infra).
 We continuously deploy to three environments:

 - Development -> https://agora-develop.ampadportal.org